Is Nicotinamide Riboside Really An Anti-Aging Supplement?

 Here’s why nicotinamide riboside (NR) is more than just another form of vitamin B3.

 The term “anti-aging” gets a bad reputation.
 It sounds like we’re trying to stop something that’s already well underway, or like we can’t embrace the parts of ourselves we’re supposed to love.
 But the reality is there are metabolic changes happening underneath the skin well before we see the effects of aging.
-Choosing to approach our health from the inside out might be just want we need to age better.
+Choosing to approach our health from the inside out might be just what we need to age better.

 In fact, one of the hallmarks of aging is a process known as “mitochondrial dysfunction.”
 Before your eyes glaze over, this term refers (very generally) to our cells losing power and becoming less effective over time.
 It may be one of the reasons we age at all.
 And if the mitochondria are at the heart of why we age, it makes sense to look at every possible way of keeping them functioning for as long as possible.